Drift

 Just true.

 Know this: you mattered so incredibly much to me.
-You always will.
+And, you always will.
+My, God, you will never truly know how much I loved you.

 And now, I move forward.